 Late winter brings us to a time of transitions.
 We are looking towards warmer weather, and it seems that your children have grown so much in our time together.
 It is so nice to witness our relationships grow and how strong our classroom community has become as our second trimester has come to a close.
 Students wrapped up their study of Community Systems by completing a non-fiction book to share the many ways in which our North American Community System has changed over time.
 We ended the unit by comparing and contrasting Beaufort today and in the past.
 We learned that farming has been important to life in Beaufort and in our State.
 One crop which has historical significance is indigo.
 Students were able to watch as we dyed white cotton fabric a beautiful indigo blue color.
 Then, they sewed South Carolina symbols on pieces of our hand-dyed indigo.
-We were able to visit the Telfair Museum in Savannah.
+We were able to visit The Penn Center on Saint Helena Island where we toured the museum and the grounds, including a glimpse of the cottage where Dr. Martin Luther King Jr. stayed.
+Later we traveled to the the Telfair Museum in Savannah.
 There we visited the Owens-Thomas House and slave quarters to help us understand that life was not always fair and equal for people in our country.
 Students shared individual family stories with each other as we continue to build appreciation of our diversity and understanding of the strength it brings to our community.

 Whether the Weather...

-We are looking back and remembering our play form earlier this year, Whether the Weather, as we begin a new unit on Weather Systems.
-We were able to arrange a studio tour of the WSAV Television Station.
-Meteorologists Lee Haywood and Ariella Scalese were our guides and the authentic experience they shared with us certainly made our understandings stronger as we continue to explore the parts of the weather system and how they interact.
+As we begin a new unit on Weather Systems we were able to arrange a studio tour of the WTOC Television Station.
+Meteorologist Dave Turley and Cutter Martin were our guides and the authentic experience they shared with us certainly made our understandings stronger as we continue to explore the parts of the weather system and how they interact.
+We've enjoyed revisiting our lab report writing as we've enjoyed lots of experiments about the four main factors that influence our weather--the sun, atmosphere, wind, and water.
+Our water cycle study has prepared us for our next science topic-- clouds: the key to predicting the weather!
 Mathematicians at Work and Play

 Writing Like Scientists and Opinion Writing